callmepi/holidays/README.md

 # holidays

-ideas for holidays from a group of geeks
+ideas for holidays from a group of family geeks

-* Antre
+* Antres
-* DeJo
+* DeJo Chlakiadaki
-* Mary
+* Mary the Great
-* George
+* George Xmas